stackabletech/test-dev-cluster/README.md

 ## Test/Dev cycle

-Start the container.
+Initialize the cluster.

+    ./init.sh [debian|centos7|centos8] agent

  This is only necessary once per test/dev session.

-    ./init.sh [debian|centos7|centos8]
+The `agent` and `agent-integration-test` repos are mounted in the root of the `agent` container.
+ The `operator` container is started but it is not used.

 Start the agent